-The Swasth clinic directly sources drugs, has an in-house pathology lab, and low overhead model that allows them to provide drugs at 50% off the suggested retail price and services at very low cost.
+The Swasth clinic directly sources drugs, has an in-house pathology lab, and low overhead model that allows it to provide drugs at 50% off the suggested retail price and services at very low cost.
 However, many in these urban communities are unaware of the great advantages of visiting a Swasth clinic.
 To increase membership, the Wharton team worked on developing and marketing a discount pass program.
 The team analyzed clinic data to understand the frequency and demographics of current Swasth patients, constructed patient surveys to test attributes that patients would value most in the discount program, and developed an implementation plan for launching the new program.
 Some of the attributes to be tested included greater discount on drugs and labs, unlimited primary care visits, and pass fees.
-The team thought of potential partnerships with the dabbawallas and domestic maids to promote the program.
+The team thought of potential partnerships with the dabbawallas (Dabbawalas constitute a lunchbox delivery and return system that delivers hot lunches from homes and restaurants to people at work in India, especially in Mumbai.) and domestic maids to promote the program.
 The model is similar to direct primary care in the USA.

 The Wharton team had the opportunity to visit Swasth clinics and were very impressed by their use of space and technology.
 In each clinic, there is a small patient waiting area, dental area, primary care area, lab sample collection, and drug dispensing.
 Each patient is uniquely identified with a patient ID, and all medical information is tracked in a custom-built electronic health record.
 Patients are also provided with paper copies of their medical history in a Swasth folder.
 The clinics effectively used limited space to be truly patient-centric.
 The team also shadowed a community outreach worker to better understand the needs of patients and importance of the clinics.